Level of Study

 Objectives and Content

 The course contains three chapters.
 The historical ciphers chapter deals with analysis of various substitution and transposition ciphers, Hagelin cipher, and Geheimschreiber.
 The stream ciphers part contains time-memory trade-offs, attacks based on Berlekamp-Massey algorithm, correlation and algebraic attacks, 2-adic cryptanalysis.
 The block cipher chapter explains meet-in-the-middle attacks and linear and differential cryptanalysis.

 - should have knowledge of basic algebra and probability theory applications in cryptanalysis,

 - should have knowledge of how basic cryptanalytic attacks work.

-- explain mathematical foundations of the security of ciphers
+- is able to explain mathematical foundations of the security of ciphers

 - digest and explain how cryptographic primitive work

 - implement basic cryptanalytic attacks

 - can exchange opinions with others with relevant background and participate in discussions concerning the development of good practice.

 Recommended Previous Knowledge